ulfalizer/Kconfiglib/README.rst

   ``option env`` symbols are supported for backwards compatibility, with the caveat that they must have the same name as the environment variables they reference.
 A warning is printed if the names differ.

+- Setting the environment variable ``KCONFIG_STRICT`` to "y" will cause warnings to be printed for all references to undefined Kconfig symbols within Kconfig files.
+The only gotcha is that all ``hex`` literals must be prefixed by "0x" or "0X", to make it possible to distuinguish them from symbol references.

+  Some projects (e.g. the Linux kernel) use multiple Kconfig trees with many shared ``Kconfig`` files, leading to some safe undefined symbol references. ``KCONFIG_STRICT`` is useful in projects that only have a single ``Kconfig`` tree though.

 Other features
 --------------